Which place is cheaper, Sarajevo or Amsterdam?

 Sarajevo is an unbeatable place for its restaurant scene.
 However, Amsterdam is not particularly known for its local flavors and cuisine.

 Known for it's food and restaurant scene, Sarajevo is always at the top of any foodie's travel list.
 Bosnia isn't the first place that comes to mind when you think of food, but it is actually among the best.
 The dishes are heavy on meat and pastry, with the perfect amount of seasoning.
 Favorite dishes include Bosnian burek and cevapi.
 And it's easy to dine your way through this beautiful city as restaurants are very affordable.

 Amsterdam may not make the list for most foodies, but you'll find what you need while you're in town.
 Food is expensive in this city, particularly in the touristy areas.
 There are some markets that sell great local items and the dessert cafes are awesome!

 Amsterdam is an unbeatable place for nightlife and partying.
 Also, Sarajevo is not quite as popular, but is fairly good for its evening party scene.

 The nightlife in Amsterdam is well established with world renowned clubs and venues.
 The city has some of the best nightlife in Europe.
 There are plenty of bars, dance clubs, and other activities that you can enjoy throughout the night.

-If you're looking for night time activities Sarajevo has a few options to choose from.
+Sarajevo has an active nightlife scene for those who seek it out.
 After immersing yourself in history for the day, the nighttime offers the perfect opportunity to unwind.
 Locals and tourists come together at the city's many bars and nightclubs where you can listen to music, dance, or chat with locals over a cold beer.